vektorious/cm-curriculum/_articles/community-and-communication/outreach.md

 ### Contents

-- Communication - how to reach out
+- Communication - getting the message out there
 - Communication channels
 - Good documentation as a way of communicating
 - Increase involvement
     - Webinars/Workshops
     - Tutorials
     - Presentations
     - Forum

-### {{ site.assignment }} Do something!
+### {{ site.assignment }} Create a communication piece for the demo call

 ### Resources